Relocating brings many opportunities. Among them is the opportunity of being able to fully inventory your belongings and determine their value.

-Option 2 – Released Value of 60 Cents Per Pound Per Article is the most economical option available.
+Option B – Released Value of 60 Cents Per Pound Per Article is the most economical option available.
 This level of protection is provided at no additional cost; however, it only provides minimal protection.
 Under this option, the mover assumes liability for no more than 60 cents per pound per article for loss or damage.
 This means that claims are settled based on the weight of the individual article(s) multiplied by 60 cents.

-If a 10-pound stereo component valued at $1000 were lost or destroyed, your mover would be liable for no more than $6.00 (10 pounds multiplied by 60 cents).
+If a 10-pound stereo component valued at $1,000 were lost or destroyed, your mover would be liable for no more than $6.00 (10 pounds multiplied by 60 cents).

-Obviously, you should think carefully before agreeing to such an agreement.
+Obviously, you should think carefully before agreeing to such an arrangement.
 This value option is considerably less than the typical value of household goods.
 There is no additional cost for this minimal protection and you must make a specific statement on the bill of lading agreeing to it.